Skip to main content

 • Credit value: 30 credits at Level 4

-• Assessment: research report of 1000 words (25%) and a 3000-word essay (75%)
+• Assessment: a 1000-word research report (25%) and 3000-word essay (75%)

 Module description

-The module is structured around six key themes: movie-going, digital culture, world cinema, film festivals, film criticism, and film history, which are the way to address these questions.
+The module is structured around six key themes: movie-going, digital culture, world cinema, film festivals, film criticism and film history, which are the way to address these questions.

 • Movie-going